-We have established and will maintain an audit committee, which is composed entirely of independent directors.
+Audit committee We will establish and maintain an audit committee, which will be composed entirely of independent directors.
 Among its responsibilities, the audit committee will review on a quarterly basis all payments that were made by us to our sponsor, officers or directors, or their affiliates and monitor compliance with the other terms relating to this offering.
 If any noncompliance is identified, then the audit committee will be charged with the responsibility to promptly take all action necessary to rectify such noncompliance or otherwise to cause compliance with the terms of this offering.
-For more information, see the section entitled "Management - Committees of the Board of Directors - Audit Committee."
+For more information, see the section entitled "Management - Committees of the Board of Directors - Audit Committee." ----------------- ---